top of page

 Painted Pottery Horse of the Tang Dynasty — Luoyang Museum (Photo by Dongmaiying)

-Puppet Monarch and His Encountered Humiliations
+Puppet Monarch and the Humiliations He Endured

 After those significant failures, Li Ye became a puppet monarch that warlords manipulated.